a11yhood/accessible-switches/switches/button.md

 ## Purpose

-Button Switches are the most common type of accessible switch.
+Button Switches are the most common type of accessible switch because they are easy to use, highly responsive, and versatile.
+They require direct physical contact to activate, making them ideal for users who have controlled hand or finger movement.
+They can also be placed in various locations, allowing users to potentially activate them with different parts of their bodies, such as their head, elbow, or foot, depending on their mobility needs.

 ## Purchasing and Price